 Eligible traditional students are required to have completed certain high school class, grade point, and ACT requirements.
-Eligible nontraditional students are required to meet various grade point and ACT requirements.
-Students must apply at www.adhe.edu.
-For additional information, students may contact the UACCM Financial Aid Office.
+Eligible non-traditional students are required to meet various grade point and ACT requirements.
+Students can find out more information and apply at scholarships.adhe.edu through the YOUniversal application.